tremendous1712/CGS410_CourseProject/README.md

-# Syntactic Role Representation in Multilingual BERT
+# Syntactic Role Representation in mBERT

 Analysis of how noun embeddings in mBERT distinguish syntactic roles (subject vs. object) across English, Hindi, and Turkish.